balabit/Mouse-Dynamics-Challenge/README.md

 The 'public_labels.csv' file contains the labels of the *public part* of the test data (i.e., those that contributed to the public leaderboard score).
 Each row describes whether a certain test session capture a legal or an illegal session.

+## Attack Model

+Although this data set is offered as benchmark data for detecting illegal account usages, during its creation no such misuses were carried out.
+All recorded data reflect work executed during authenticated remote sessions that have not been hijacked.
+The attacks are imitated.
+For each user, in order to simulate illegal usage of his/her account, data from other users are artificially mixed into the test data of said user.
+Since all users engage in the same kind of unspecified administative tasks, the data from the artificial attackers do not reflect malicious activities.

 ## Citation

 If you are using the data in your publication, please cite it as follows: